-2021 Food & Cherry Blossom Tour of Japan
+2021 Food & Cherry Blossom Tour of Kyushu, Japan

 Kyushu is fast-becoming Japan’s favourite foodie destination for its fresh produce and traditional artisans.
 You will visit both local makers of fine soy sauce and green tea, as well as experience traditional haute-cuisine at a Michelin-starred restaurant and hearty fare dished up by night-time yatai street vendors.

 Kyushu has long-standing connections with European and Asian traders, rich ceramic traditions, spectacular castles along with a stunning natural environment.
 This makes a visit at cherry-blossom time a fantastic way to learn about Japan especially through the prism of its food.